 Balancer Spotlight: Yoga

 With more than 36 million practitioners in America and an estimated 300 million worldwide, yoga is one of the most popular activities for health and wellness.
-As more people are realizing the wide variety of benefits it offers and the unique ways to practice it, it’s no wonder that the amount of people doing yoga increased 50% between 2012 and 2016 and has continued to increase each year since.
+As more people are realizing the wide variety of benefits it offers and the many unique ways to practice it, it’s no wonder that the amount of people doing yoga increased 50% between 2012 and 2016 and has continued to increase each year since.
 While it was difficult to find a yoga studio just a couple of decades ago, now there are around 6,000 such studios in the United States alone.1

 What is yoga?